-To incorporate temporal dynamics into the training process, the proposed TDC-AE (Temporal Differential Consistency Autoencoder) employs a \textbf{Temporal Differential Consistency (TDC) loss}.
-This loss function enforces consistency between the approximated time derivative of static latent variables and the corresponding dynamic latent variables, improving the model’s ability to detect deviations from normal behavior.
-By integrating lightweight physics-inspired constraints, this method provides an efficient alternative to traditional physics-informed approaches, making it well-suited for real-time anomaly detection in CPS with constrained computational resources.

-Finally, sustainability is a critical consideration in designing machine learning models in CPS.
-Training and deploying these models often demand significant computational resources, leading to higher energy consumption and carbon emissions.
-As infrastructure systems like water distribution increasingly prioritize sustainability, conventional methods, while effective in terms of detection performance, often overlook energy efficiency.
-This makes them unsuitable for real-time, large-scale applications where minimizing energy use is essential.
+Sustainability is a key concern in designing machine learning models for CPS.
+Training and deployment can be resource-intensive, increasing energy use and carbon emissions.
+As infrastructure systems such as water distribution prioritize sustainability, traditional methods, although effective in detection, often lack energy efficiency and are less suitable for real-time, large-scale applications.
 This challenge of sustainability was addressed in previous research \cite{somma_edge-based_2024}, where edge computing was leveraged to achieve substantial gains in energy efficiency for anomaly detection systems.
 Building on this, we now focus on refining the internal architecture of the model to further enhance detection performance and maximize energy efficiency.